OSHA Extends Enforcement Deadline for Construction Silica Rule

 Industry reaction

-Kevin Cannon, Associated General Contractors of America senior director of safety and health services, says that although the 30-day extension will give employers more time to better understand how to comply, he is disappointed that OSHA’s compliance assistance seems to be limited to site visits.
-“That will only be a few people,” he says, to cover the many employers that will need guidance and assistance.
+Kevin Cannon, AGC’s senior director of safety and health services, says that, although the 30-day extension gives employers more time to better understand how to comply, he is disappointed that it falls short of what industry has been asking for.

+“I still think the industry needs more time,” says Cannon, who adds that the new standard “is very complex.”
+Moreover, OSHA’s compliance assistance seems to be limited to site visits.
+But “that will only be a few people” to cover the many employers that will need guidance, he says.
+Cannon adds that AGC has sought to find out the criteria OSHA will use to determine what a “good faith” effort is.
+But, “at this point, I don’t think they’ve identified what it means to make a good faith effort,” he says, noting that contractors that do nothing can still be cited.

-Daniel Annon, a senior industrial hygienist and past president of the American Industrial Hygiene Association, says that though AIHA supports the rule and is eager to see it go into effect, 30 more days to help employers understand how to comply could be helpful in the long run.
+Daniel Anna, a senior industrial hygienist and past president of the American Industrial Hygiene Association, says that though AIHA supports the rule and is eager to see it go into effect, 30 more days to help employers understand how to comply could be helpful in the long run.

-Annon says, “If they see that a company is making an attempt that is in line with the expectations [of the rule], but falling short, if their goal is compliance assistance and helping those employers be able to do a better job in the long term of protecting workers, that seems reasonable.”
+Anna says, “If they see that a company is making an attempt that is in line with the expectations [of the rule], but falling short, if their goal is compliance assistance and helping those employers be able to do a better job in the long term of protecting workers, that seems reasonable.”

 He notes, however, that “it is unfortunate that there is that pushback from employers” that say the rule is difficult to comply with because “we’ve known since the 1930s that silica causes silicosis…and a lot of the same technologies that we were talking about then are the same ones we are talking about now.”